shanelonergan/shanelonergan.github.io/_posts/2020-02-23-stripe-api.md

 ---
 ---

 If you have ever created, or wanted to create, and e-commerce site, deciding on how to handle payments was likely one of your major decision points.
-Handling payments online comes with large security risks, and has to be done according to strict specifications (source).
-Luckily for use, there are companies whose sole purpose to to handle of of these details for us.
-Stripe is one such company, and they offer a fantastic API.
+Handling payments online comes with large security risks, and has to be done according to strict [specifications](https://www.alacriti.com/the-rules-and-regulations-of-online-payments/) .
+Luckily for us, there are companies whose sole purpose is to handle all of these details for us.
+[Stripe](https://stripe.com/) is one such company, and they offer a fantastic API.
 In this article I will walk through integrating the Stripe API into a web application build with React and Ruby on Rails.
-If you are working with a different stack, the concepts detailed here should still be applicable, and Stripe offers great language-specific documentation(link).
+If you are working with a different stack, the concepts detailed here should still be applicable, and Stripe offers great language-specific [documentation](https://stripe.com/docs/api).

 ## Table of Contents